kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 This allows you to:

 - make the banner denser for a compact interface;
-- on the contrary, defuse it for a calmer visual rhythm;
+- conversely, loosen it for a calmer visual rhythm;
-- enhance or weaken the background darkening of the modal option.
+- strengthen or weaken the background darkening of the modal option.

-Safe ranges are already limited at the model level, so random edits in The admin panel should not “break” the layout.
+Safe ranges are already constrained at the model level, so accidental edits in the admin panel should not “break” the layout.

 ## Mobile Overrides